stolostron/search-collector/README.md

 The `search-collector` is part of the search component in Open Cluster Management.
 The [search feature spec](https://github.com/stolostron/search/blob/main/feature-spec/search.md) has an overview of all the search components.

 This process targets any kubernetes cluster to collect data about its configuration resources and computes relationships between those resources.
-Then this data is sent to the [search-aggregator](https://github.com/stolostron/search-aggregator), where it gets indexed in graph format.
+Then this data is sent to the [search-indexer](https://github.com/stolostron/search-indexer), where it is inserted into a relational database.

 ## Data model

-See the [Data model documentation](https://github.com/stolostron/search-collector/blob/pkg/transforms/README.md) for more information.
+See the [Data model documentation](https://github.com/stolostron/search-collector/blob/main/pkg/transforms/README.md) for more information.

 ## Usage and configuration